Skip to main content

 Another huge advantage of using Integration Procedures is that they future-proof your design.

-For example, when you design a FlexCard, you need some data from the server.
+For example, when you design a Flexcard, you need data from the server.
 However, you might not yet be entirely sure what that data looks like or how to get it.
 Here’s how Integration Procedures provide a solution.

-• You create your Integration Procedure with sample (mock) data, and call the Integration Procedure from the FlexCard.
-You move forward in your card design, even if the backend system is not yet ready.
+• You create your Integration Procedure with sample data, and call the Integration Procedure from the Flexcard.
+You move forward in your card design, even if the backend system isn't yet ready.

 In addition to these benefits, replacing Apex classes with Integration Procedures has several perks.
 For example, Integration Procedures: